 Source: api

-When I forced it to use scraping by exhausting the API limit, the results were slightly different:
+When forced to use scraping (by exhausting the API limit):

 API unavailable for gvanrossum, trying web scraping...